 How to troubleshoot adding files to CaseGuard

-CaseGuard can handle many different file types (including proprietary files) for videos, audio, images, PDFs, email messages, documents, and more.
-If there’s an instance where files cannot be properly added to CaseGuard, these tips will come in handy!
+CaseGuard can handle many file types (including proprietary files) for videos, audio, images, PDFs, email messages, documents, and more.
+If files cannot be properly added to CaseGuard, these tips will come in handy!

-Before adding a file to CaseGuard, it’s crucial to ensure it’s not corrupted.
+Ensure the file is not corrupted before adding it to CaseGuard.
 Attempt to open the file using external players or software specific to the file type.
 For example, use Windows Media Player or VLC for video and audio files, Adobe Reader for PDFs, and Microsoft Excel for Excel files.
 A corrupt file may fail to open, have missing parts, or display errors.

-If your file is not stored locally and resides on a shared drive or network, try downloading it to your local computer first.
+If your file is not stored locally and resides on a shared drive or network, download it to your local computer first.
 Adding the local file to CaseGuard Studio reduces potential connectivity issues and ensures smoother processing.

 Insufficient disk space on the drive where you use CaseGuard Studio may cause problems when adding large files to your project.
 Clear up space on the drive or consider changing the project’s location to a drive with more storage capacity.